The best things about the Labia theatre

 Old feel

-The cinema has an old school feel to it.
+The cinema has an old-school feel to it.
 The interior and the ticket stubs are all themed.
-At times there are even door men dressed up in top hats.
+At times there are even doormen dressed up in top hats.
 You might spot a red carpet.
 Even the popcorn maker fits in with the overall style of the Labia theatre.
-Overall the place gives off a different welcomed ambiance.
+Overall, the place gives off a different welcomed ambiance.

 Drinks

-The Labia theatre has a liquor licence.
-This means that you can have a drink whilst watching a film.
-There are many options to choose from beer, ciders, hard liquor they even have glüwhein.
+DrinksThe Labia theatre has a liquor license.
+This means that you can have a drink while watching a film.
+There are many options to choose from: beer, ciders, and hard liquor; they even have glüwhein.
 There’s also a vodka spiked slushie option.

 The specials